 - Individual intangible losses suffered by surviving family members

-The damages usually recoverable by a fall victim if they survive their injuries may be available to the estate through a special type of claim, a survival action.
+The victim’s estate could also pursue damages recoverable by a fall victim had they survived their injuries through a special type of claim called a survival action.

 Our team from the Morris Bart law office in Monroe can help you understand your options based on the unique circumstances of what happened and the damages you suffered.
-We will discuss your case with you today for free.
+One of our slip and fall injury lawyers in Monroe can discuss your case with you today for free.

 For a free legal consultation with a Slip and Fall Accident lawyer serving Monroe, call (318) 884-0904

-Many Louisiana Fall Accident Victims Entrust Their Case to Morris Bart, LLC
+Many Louisiana Fall Accident Victims Entrust Their Cases to Morris Bart, LLC

 The Morris Bart law firm has more than 40 years of experience pursuing damages for fall victims.
 We know what it takes to win these cases, including how to develop a strong case and navigate the claims process.
 We are also a contingency fee firm.

-With 15 offices in four states – Louisiana, Mississippi, Alabama, and Arkansas – we have the resources necessary to help our clients by:
+With 15 offices in four states – Louisiana, Mississippi, Alabama, and Arkansas – our personal injury attorneys have the resources necessary to help our clients by: